PaulinaLL/CSS-animations-dots/README.md

 ## CSS-animations-dots
-- a simple css animation with 3 dots appering and disappering one after another
+- a simple css animation with 3 dots appearing and disappearing one after another

 ![dots](dots.jpeg)